keny-azvd/FirstPass/README.md

-# Gerenciador de Senhas com PyQt6
+# Password Manager with PyQt6

-## Descrição
+## Description
-Este é um projeto de gerenciador de senhas simples implementado em Python usando PyQt6.
+This is a simple password manager project implemented in Python using PyQt6.

-## Pré-requisitos
+## Prerequisites
-Certifique-se de ter os seguintes requisitos instalados antes de executar o código:
+Make sure you have the following requirements installed before running the code:

 - [Python 3.x](https://www.python.org/downloads/)
 - [PyQt6](https://pypi.org/project/PyQt6/)

 ## Login Screen
-First, we have appears the first screen where user need add the correct password to singin into app.
-We compare the hash of this input with the hash of correct password to determine if user is owner or not.
-We are using [sha256](https://en.wikipedia.org/wiki/SHA-2) encrypt algoritmh and [hashlib](https://docs.python.org/3/library/hashlib.html) libary from python.
+The first screen that appears is the login screen, where the user must enter the correct password to sign in to the app.
+The input password is hashed and compared with the stored hash to verify if the user is authorized.

+We use the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) encryption algorithm and Python's built-in [hashlib](https://docs.python.org/3/library/hashlib.html) library for hashing.

 <p align="center">
     <img src="./images/siginscreen.png" alt="Login Screen">
 </p>